swiss-ai-center/core-engine/docs/providers/heia-fr.md

 HEIA-FR is a Swiss University of Applied Sciences.

-## What do we use from this provider and requirements
+## What do we use from this provider

 This provider provides us the Kubernetes cluster to host our apps and machine learning services as well as the MinIO instance to host the data, the models and other binaries.